AppleCoder20-source/Forklore/README.md

 Normalizing to per-100 dissolves both problems.
 The two yogurts both become **"8g of sugar per 100g"** — identical, because they *are* identical.
 The candy bar and the soda separate into ~55g and ~6g per 100 — different, because they *are* different.
 Now the number reflects how much sugar is packed into a fixed amount of the food (its *nutritional density*), which is exactly what I want to grade.
 Per-100 is the **shared ruler** that lets me compare any two foods fairly.
 It's also the basis real nutrition-labeling systems use, and the basis the databases report on.

+### Why per-100 also protects you from a real marketing trick

+This isn't just a technical nicety — it defends against something food companies genuinely do.
+Nutrition labels show values **per serving**, and *the company gets to decide what a "serving" is.* That's a loophole, and it gets used:

+- A bag of chips splits into "3 servings" so the label can show a small sugar/fat/sodium number — even though most people eat the whole bag in one sitting.
+- A 20oz soda bottle is often labeled as "2.5 servings," so the sugar figure on the front looks like half of what you'll actually drink.
+- Cooking sprays list a "serving" as a fraction-of-a-second spray so they can legally print "0 calories."

+By the company's serving math, a product can look modest.
+Measured on the **same per-100 ruler for everyone**, it can't hide — the concentration is the concentration, no matter how the package slices it.
+So normalizing to per-100 doesn't just make the math consistent; it strips away the serving-size sleight of hand and shows you what's really there.

 ### Why this means some foods can't be graded at all

 Here's the consequence that surprised me in testing.
 To convert a food to per-100g, I need to know **how much it weighs.** Most generic foods come with that weight.
 But many *branded* items — especially chain-restaurant products — don't.
 They list nutrition per "1 donut" or "1 grande," with **no gram weight attached.**